Public vs Private Blockchains: Key Differences Explained

 Public Blockchains

 Public blockchains are open to anyone.
 Participants can read, write, and verify transactions.
 Examples include Bitcoin and Ethereum.
-These networks are fully decentralized and rely on consensus mechanisms like Proof of Work or Proof of Stake.

 Anyone can run a node, submit transactions, or verify blocks, which promotes transparency and censorship resistance.